Y0Coss/docs-fork/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 # Limitations

 The number of peers on OVHcloud side is limited to 4.
-If you need more than 4 peers, you will need to install a route reflector on your infrastructure in order to redistribute routes to your hosts.
+If you need more than 4 peers, you will need to install a route server on your infrastructure in order to redistribute routes to your hosts.

-&bull; BGP sessions : 4 BGP sessions per client (4IPv4 + 4IPv6) <br>&bull; prefixes : up to 32 IPv4 prefixes and 32 IPv6 prefixes per client <br>&bull; hosts : 10 hosts per client
+&bull; BGP sessions : 4 BGP sessions per client (4 IPv4 + 4 IPv6) <br>&bull; prefixes : up to 32 IPv4 prefixes and 32 IPv6 prefixes per client <br>&bull; hosts : 10 hosts per client

 # Available Regions